The Worst Advice We’ve Ever Heard About Applying for Small Business Loans

 So, today we’re taking a pause from our regularly-scheduled blog programming that is usually focused on solutions, so that we can share what we believe is the worst advice that we’ve ever heard about applying for small business loans.
 Here we go:

-If you have questions about any of the above, and want to learn more about your funding options, contact the National Business Capital team today.
+If you have questions about any of the above and/or want to learn more, call National today at (877) 482-3008.
 We will provide you with honest, objective information so that you can make an informed decision that is right for YOUR business — not ours or anyone else’s.
-Give us a call at 877-482-3008 or submit our two-minute application to get your funding decision in 24 hours or less!